mozzarellaV8/Foundations-LinearRegression/process-analysis.md

 We'll be taking a look at the relationship between Energy Consumption by State, and the percentage of the population living in Metropolitan Areas.
 A naive intuition might suggest there's a correlation between the two - the more people there are living in cities, the more power will be used or consumed.

+Before diving directly into a linear model, I thought it'd be a good idea to look at some correlation tests and general plots of the variables of interest.
+As a student I still find the `lm()` function quite powerful and wherever possible would like to get a sense of the data before running code.

+`metro.energy <- subset(states.data, select = c("metro", "energy"))`
+`summary(metro.energy)`